Arnab-Gupta11/Stationery-Shop-Server/README.md

 - **Authentication**:

-  - Users must log in to access secured routes for creating, updating, and deleting blogs.
+  - Admin must log in to access secured routes for creating, updating, and deleting products.
 The login process uses **JWT (JSON Web Token)** for session management and security.
   - Passwords are encrypted using **bcrypt** to ensure user credentials are secure.

 - **Authorization**:
   - The system ensures that only users with the appropriate role (Admin or User) can access certain resources and perform specific actions.
-  - Admins have full access to manage users and blogs, while users have access only to their own blogs.
+  - Admins have full access to manage users, products and order while users have access only to buy product and give review.

 ### **Product Management**